Introduction to UD official colors

 Fashion colors are allowed to be used on a limited basis and ONLY apply to apparel.
 These are considered to be any color combination other than blue and yellow. i.e. pink and white, green and tan, navy and white, navy and tan, etc. UD does not allow athletic gold garments (equal to PMS 116 or PMS 123) to be used at any time, including fashion color garments.
 Fashion color combinations should be pre-approved through the Office of Communications and Marketing.

 Review the step-by-step process on securing approvals on UD apparel and giveaways.

 These restrictions apply to all internal and departmental use and are limited to apparel only, giveaway items, products, etc. Please see Official UD Colors section of this site for more details on specific colors.
-All products need to be created by a CLC-Licensed vendor.
-These vendors, when licensed, have access to all hi-resolution logos, color specs (including embroidery thread colors and fabrics) through Collegiate Licensing Company.
+All products need to be created by a IMG College-licensed vendor.
+These vendors, when licensed, have access to all hi-resolution logos, color specs (including embroidery thread colors and fabrics) through IMG College Licensing.